Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Competitive position, because the operator with lower cost to serve at the same SLA wins the next contract.

-AI route optimization belongs in the margin strategy conversation, alongside pricing and procurement, as it is the supply chain routing intelligence that drives competitive advantage.
+Unlike legacy TMS or point solutions that rely on static logic and manual intervention, Locus delivers continuously adaptive, AI-driven route optimization that turns logistics from a cost center into a strategic lever for enterprise growth — delivering measurable margin protection at scale.
+AI route optimization belongs in the margin strategy conversation, alongside pricing and procurement, as the supply chain routing intelligence that drives competitive advantage.

 What Logistics Leaders Should Do to Adopt Dynamic Routing